Pascal-Institute/provity/README.md

 1. The uploaded file is written to a temporary location.
 2. Signature check: `osslsigncode verify -CAfile /etc/ssl/certs/ca-certificates.crt -in <file>`; reports validity and signer CN if present.
-3. Malware scan: `clamscan --no-summary <file>`; returns clean, infected with name, or engine error.
+3. Threat scan: `clamscan --no-summary <file>`; returns clean, infected with name, or engine error.

+- Provity also attempts to enable additional ClamAV alerts (PUA/phishing/macro/encrypted/broken) and falls back automatically if the installed clamscan does not support some options.

 4. Static analysis: `strings -n 6 <file>`; scans extracted text for IPs, URLs, common shell commands, and registry references, keeping up to five hits per category.
 5. Risk summary: computes a score and level (Low/Medium/High) with evidence based on the three checks.
 6. Temporary file is deleted after processing.